Richmond Park (football ground)

 Richmond Park is a football stadium in Dublin, Ireland.
-Situated in the Dublin suburb of Inchicore, it is the home ground of League of Ireland side St Patrick's Athletic F.C. (also known as St Pat's).
+Situated in the Dublin suburb of Inchicore, it is the home ground of League of Ireland side St Patrick's Athletic (also known as St Pat's).
 The area where the ground now stands was formerly used as a recreational area by the British Army, who were stationed at the nearby Richmond Barracks, both named after Charles Lennox, 4th Duke of Richmond the barracks having since been demolished.

 History

 After the creation of the Irish Free State, and therefore the removal of the British Army, the ground lay idle for 3 years before League of Ireland club Brideville began using the ground in 1925.
-In 1930 Brideville were forced to move to Harolds Cross Greyhound Stadium to accommodate St Patrick's Athletic moving in.
-St. Pats continue to use and develop the ground until 1951 when they entered the League of Ireland.
+In 1930 Brideville were forced to move to Harolds Cross Greyhound Stadium.
+St Patrick's Athletic moved into the ground in 1939 and continued to use and develop the ground until 1951 when they entered the League of Ireland.
 The league deemed the ground unsuitable and St. Pats were forced to use a variety of grounds in Dublin as they fought to upgrade Richmond Park.
 In 1960, after serious development, the ground played host to St Pat's first home league game in Inchicore.
 The ground closed for redevelopment in May 1989, however, due to St Pats hitting financially difficulties they did not return until 5 December 1993.

 The ground lies behind a row of terraced housing in a natural valley and is often used for Republic of Ireland underage and women's teams.
 It staged the League of Ireland Cup final in 1982 and 2003.
 It has played host to two Leinster Senior Cup finals, as well as many junior and intermediate finals.
-In 2001, 2002, 2003 and part of 2004 Shamrock Rovers played their home games in Richmond Park as tenants of St. Pats.
+From 2001–2004 Shamrock Rovers played their home games in Richmond Park as tenants of Pats.
 In 2005, Dublin City played the first 10 games of their season in the ground, under a similar arrangement.
 Richmond Park is usually used by non-league clubs in surrounding areas when they qualify for the FAI Cup.

-It staged its first European game in July 1996 when Slovan Bratislava visited in a 1996-97 UEFA Cup tie.
+It staged its first European game in July 1996 when Slovan Bratislava visited in a 1996–97 UEFA Cup tie.

-In 2005, the board of St. Patrick's Athletic F.C. spoke to their fans about a potential move to a new municipal stadium in Tallaght where they would share with Shamrock Rovers.
+In 2005, the board of St Patrick's Athletic spoke to their fans about a potential move to a new municipal stadium in Tallaght where they would share with Shamrock Rovers.
 Outraged by this, the club's fans revolted and a pressure group called 'Pats for Richmond' was set up to mobilise and organise opposition to the plan.
 In July 2006, the St. Pat's board of directors gave a clear indication of staying put by purchasing local pub Richmond House (also known as McDowells) in order to give the club's fans a social base.